awslabs/s3-connector-for-pytorch/README.md

 ### Prerequisites

-- Python 3.8 or greater is installed (Note: Using 3.12+ is not recommended as PyTorch does not support).
+- Python 3.8 or greater is installed.
-- PyTorch >= 2.0 (TODO: Check with PyTorch 1.x)
+- PyTorch >= 2.0.

 ### Installation